stasdi01/stasdi01/README.md

 **Software Engineer** | B.A.
 Computer Science (May 2027), Luther College

 Backend and full-stack engineer with internship experience in healthcare software and enterprise systems.
-Open to SWE, backend, and new grad roles.
+Open to full-time and new grad roles.

 [Email](mailto:you@example.com) · [LinkedIn](https://linkedin.com/in/yourhandle) · [Portfolio](https://yoursite.com)